pappasam/npd/c1_intro_programming/assignments/a4_file_system_scripting_challenges.md

 # File System Scripting

+Python is a high-level, dynamic, interpreted programming language, as wikipedia says.
+It is a sophisticated tool for directing computer hardware to perform some action that we want, with enough conceptual abstraction so that mere mortals can understand understand the instructions.

+Installing Python puts an program on your machine that is able to read text structured in the python syntax.
+If you invoke `python` from the command line without arguments it will parse one line at a time and execute it, or it can execute all the commands in a file known as a module.

 Scripting gets its name from the fact that you can write commands in the file and point and interpreter at that file to dynamically run through and execute them.